 Located in the north-west of China, between the Tibetan and Huangtu plateaus, Gansu connects the Chinese heartland with the vast desert region to the northwest.
-Covering a total area of around 450,000km2, roughly the size of Sweden, Gansu borders 6 different Chinese provinces or autonomous regions: Inner Mongolia, Ningxia, Xinjiang, Qinghai, Sichuan, and Shaanxi, as well as having a border with Mongolia.
+Covering a total area of around 450,000 km2, roughly the size of Sweden, Gansu borders 6 different Chinese provinces or autonomous regions: Inner Mongolia, Ningxia, Xinjiang, Qinghai, Sichuan, and Shaanxi, as well as having a border with Mongolia.

 Archaeological findings have shown that Gansu has been inhabited since at least 6000 BCE.
 Later, China’s founding Qin Dynasty had its roots in the area.
 As the Chinese empire expanded during the Han Dynasty, so too followed China’s Great Wall and, much later, the province’s first railway through Gansu’s Hexi Corridor.
-The Hexi Cooridor is an east-west route which runs the heart of the province, and connects China to Central Asia and the West.
+The Hexi Corridor is an east-west route which runs through the heart of the province, and connects China to Central Asia and the West.
 The Hexi Corridor eventually became a key leg of the Silk Road, an important trade route that made Gansu important not only as a center of economic trade, but as a place of cultural and religious exchange.
-As the silk trade grew, so did the trading posts along the Hexi corridor; many of these ancient posts form the major population centers of Gansu today.
+As the silk trade grew, so did the trading posts along the Hexi corridor.
+Many of these ancient posts form the major population centers of Gansu today.
 The blending of cultures in Gansu eventually led to ethnic tensions such as the 1862-1877 Muslim rebellions left millions dead.
 Gansu is highly seismically active.
 A 1920 8.5 magnitude earthquake, for instance, killed over 200,000 people.

 Lay of the Land

 Desertification is a serious issue throughout the province.
-Gansu sees little rain, and can be plagued by dust storms in the spring.
+Gansu sees little rain and can be plagued by dust storms in the spring.
 China is currently working in conjunction with the Asian Development Bank on what has been called the Silk Road Ecosystem Restoration Project whose aim is to reverse desertification in the province.

 Earthquakes are another challenge for the area.
 Gansu experiences tectonic activity caused by the movements along the Eurasian and Indian Plates.
-The eastern part of Gansu has been hit by major earthquakes which have taken place on average every 65 years since the 6th century, while minor earthquakes plague the province once every 10 years.
+The eastern part of Gansu has been hit by major earthquakes which have taken place on average every 65 years since the 6th century, while minor earthquakes shake the province approximately once every 10 years.

 Interesting Aspects for a Traveler

 Lanzhou, the province’s capital, is located at the cartographic heart of China and hosts the Gansu Provincial Museum.
-However, Dunhuang, a small oasis town that prospered during the Silk Road, is the main reason that most people visit Gansu; surrounding it are forts, towers and cave temples as well as magnificent sand dunes.
+However, Dunhuang, a small oasis town that prospered during the Silk Road, is the main reason that most people visit Gansu.
+Surrounding it are forts, towers and cave temples as well as magnificent sand dunes.
 The Dunhuang cave paintings are some of the best Buddhist paintings in China.
 A half hour drive from Dunhuang are the Mogao caves which also hold some of the best Buddhist paintings in China, if not in the world, and are a UNESCO World Heritage site.

 Xiahe is an important Tibetan Monastery town that still sees Buddhist pilgrims flock to its beautiful, spiritual Labrang Monastery founded in 1709.
 The monastery is one of the six major Tibetan monasteries of the Yellow Hat Sect of Tibetan Buddhism.